HammerLabML/PreSeCoLM/README.md

 It includes the code to reproduce the papers:

 - Sarah Schröder, Alexander Schulz and Barbara Hammer.
 "Evaluating Concept Discovery Methods for Sensitive Attributes in Language Models".
 Accepted at ESANN 2025.
+- Sarah Schröder, Valerie Vaquet and Barbara Hammer.
+"Linearity of Sensitive Concepts in Language Models".
+Submitted to ESANN 2026.

 ## Installation